 Psychology is the study of the human mind and behaviour.
 It is an interesting and challenging course that will help you learn about the brain, body and how they influence or are influenced by our behaviours.
-Psychology will also give you the opportunity to study research and design your own experiments.
+Psychology will also give you the opportunity to study research and to design your own experiments, amongst other things.

 During the two year course, you will study: social influence – the way in which people influence each other’s behaviours, opinions and attitudes; memory – the way information is stored and lost, including eye witness testimonies; attachment – childhood relationships and their consequences; approaches – an insight into the major psychology theories; bio-psychology – the role of biology and the brain; psychopathology – causes and treatments of mental health; research methods – research studies and the analysis of data; issues and debates in psychology; gender development and disorders; schizophrenia; forensic psychology – profiling and offender behaviours.

 The course is examined over 3 exams (two hours each) at the end of the two years.
 Exams include multiple choice questions, short questions and extended essay questions.

 Join the BPS (British Psychological Society) for access to research and articles; subscribe to the BPS Readers Digest for fortnightly updates about interesting new research; grab an AQA Psychology text book and enjoy flicking through the topics outlined above!